abumq/easyloggingpp/README.md

 EasyLogging++ is C++ logging library that is based on single header file.
 It is extremely light-weight, robust, fast performing, thread and type safe and consists of many built-in features.
 It provides ability to write logs in your own customized format.
 It also provide support for logging your classes, third-party libraries, STL and third-party containers etc.

 **Please note: This read me is specific to v8.0+.
-For older versions please refer to [old read me](https://github.com/mkhan3189/EasyLoggingPP/blob/0f70c01323c408a8bbe187fa283334d01f90f94d/README.md) - [Download EasyLogging++ v7.68](http://icplusplus.com/tools/easylogging/releases/easyloggingpp_v7.68.zip)**
+For older versions please refer to [old read me](https://github.com/mkhan3189/EasyLoggingPP/blob/0f70c01323c408a8bbe187fa283334d01f90f94d/README.md) - [Download v7.68](http://icplusplus.com/tools/easylogging/releases/easyloggingpp_v7.68.zip)**

 <pre>
 <a href="#why-easylogging">Why EasyLogging++</a><br/>